 For some information about my training and background, here is the third-person vita that I use wherever a couple paragraphs about my resumé are needed.
 It goes on programs and most of my trade publications:

 Richard E Brown, a native of New York State, has been active as a composer-arranger and music educator for many years.
 His training includes MM and DM degrees in composition from Florida State University, as well as a BA in music education from Central College, which named him a Distinguished Alumnus in 1983.
 His principal composition studies were with Carlisle Floyd, John Boda, and Charles Carter.
-He is a member of ASCAP, and is represented in the catalogs of several publishers.
+He is a member of ASCAP, and is represented in the catalogs of several trade publishers, as well as his own imprint, Dacker Music.

 His output includes numerous works for concert band and orchestra, instrumental solos and ensembles, church music, piano solos, and scores for ballet, opera, and musical theater.
 Having taught in public schools in Iowa, Texas, New Mexico, Oregon, and Washington, Dr. Brown now lives in the Puget Sound area, where he is composer-in-residence with the Shoreline Concert Band.

 Retired from teaching, he can often be found in the mountains indulging his other passions, hiking and climbing.

 More of my background information can be found in the form of autobiographical anecdotes located in the Featured Work Archives, where a series of essays on various compositions and arrangements that I originally posted on my Facebook page are reproduced.

 ABOUT DACKER MUSIC